Balindong

-Balindong, officially the Municipality of Balindong (Maranao and Iranun: Inged a Balindong; Bayan ng Balindong), is a 4th class municipality in the province of Lanao del Sur, Philippines.
+Balindong, officially the Municipality of Balindong (Maranao and Iranun: Inged a Balindong; Bayan ng Balindong), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 32,573 people.

 It is formerly known as Watu.

 History

 Wato was the original municipality name as the time passed it was renamed to Balindong.
 It is now popularly known and called as municipality of Balindong.